As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 Regardless of where they live, people in poverty are more vulnerable to many chronic conditions, including some made worse by heat, like asthma and heart disease.

-"Our patients are plagued by poverty, substance abuse and unfortunately some of the patients don't have great access to health care," says Dr. Reginald Brown, chair of emergency medicine at Bon Secours Baltimore Hospital in West Baltimore.
+"Our patients are plagued by poverty, substance abuse and unfortunately some of the patients don't have great access to health care," says Dr. Reginald Brown, chair of emergency medicine at Bon Secours Hospital Baltimore in West Baltimore.
 "As far as the impact [of heat] to our patients, it's just another thing that complicates their lives."

 Cities in general tend to be hotter than their natural surroundings, thanks to a phenomenon known as the urban heat island.